sanity-io/assist/plugin/README.md

 ```

 ### Custom language fields
-By providing a function to `translate.field.translationOutputs`, complete control over which fields belong to which language is given.
+By providing a function to `translate.field.translationOutputs`, you have complete control over which fields belong to which language.

-`translationOutputs` is used when an editor uses the "Translate fields" instruction.
+`translationOutputs` is used when an editor uses the **Translate fields** instruction.

-It determines the relationships between document paths: Given a document path and a language, it should return into which sibling paths translations are output.
+It determines the relationships between document paths: Given a document path and a language, it should return the approriate sibling paths into which translations are output.

-`translationOutputs` is invoked once per path in the document (limited to a depth of 6), with the following:
+`translationOutputs` is invoked once per path in the document (limited to a depth of 6), with the following arguments:

-* `documentMember` - the field or array item for a given path; contains the path and its schemaType,
+* `documentMember` - the field or array item for a given path; contains the path and its `schemaType`
 * `enclosingType` - the schema type of the parent holding the member
-* `translateFromLanguageId` - the languageId for the language the users want to to translate from
+* `translateFromLanguageId` - the `languageId` for the language the users want to translate from
-* `translateToLanguageIds` - all languageIds the user can translate to
+* `translateToLanguageIds` - all `languageId`s the user can translate to

-The function should return a `TranslationOutput[]` array that contains all the paths where translations from `documentMember` (in the language given by translateFromLanguageId) should be output.
+The function should return a `TranslationOutput[]` array that contains all the paths where translations from `documentMember` (in the language received in `translateFromLanguageId`) should be output.

-The function should return `undefined` for all documentMembers that should not be directly translated, or are nested fields under a translated path.
+The function should return `undefined` for all document members that should not be directly translated, or are nested fields under a translated path.

 #### Default function